How to Build a React Native App

 We are the creators of React Native Starter.
 React Native Starter is a mobile starter kit that allows your team to fully focus on the development of the features that set your product apart from the competitors, instead of building your app from scratch.
 You have 16 ready-to-use components, advanced charts library, chat application plus many more screens and components.

-Flatlogic are developing admin dashboard templates and react native templates.
+Flatlogic are developing React, Angular and Vue templates and react native templates.
 We are listed among top 20 Web Development companies from Belarus.
 Since the last 5 years, we have completed around 20 big projects for small startups and large enterprises.
 As a team, we always have a deep desire to help our clients.